River dolphin: Development

-Development and agriculture have had devastating impacts on the habitats on river dolphins.
+Development and agriculture have had devastating impacts on the habitats of river dolphins.
 The total population of Araguaian river dolphins is estimated to be between 600 and 1,500 individuals, and genetic diversity is limited.
 The ecology of their habitat has been adversely affected by agricultural, ranching and industrial activities, as well as by the use of dams for hydroelectric power.
 The inhabited section of the Araguaia River probably extends over about 900 mi out of a total length of 1300 mi.
 The Tocantins river habitat is fragmented by six hydroelectric dams, so the population there is at particular risk.
 Its probable eventual IUCN status is vulnerable or worse.

-Both subspecies of South Asian river dolphins have been very adversely affected by human use of the river systems in the subcontinent.
+Both subspecies of South Asian river dolphins (Ganges river dolphin and the Indus river dolphin) have been very adversely affected by human use of the river systems in the Indian subcontinent.
 Irrigation has lowered water levels throughout both subspecies' ranges.
 Poisoning of the water supply from industrial and agricultural chemicals may have also contributed to population decline.
 Perhaps the most significant issue is the building of more than 50 dams along many rivers, causing the segregation of populations and a narrowed gene pool in which the dolphins can breed.
 Currently, three subpopulations of Indus river dolphins are considered capable of long-term survival if protected.

 As China developed economically, pressure on the baiji river dolphin grew significantly.
 Industrial and residential waste flowed into the Yangtze.
 The riverbed was dredged and reinforced with concrete in many locations.
 Ship traffic multiplied, boats grew in size, and fishermen employed wider and more lethal nets.
 Noise pollution caused the nearly blind animal to collide with propellers.
 Stocks of the dolphin's prey declined drastically in the late 20th century, with some fish populations declining to one thousandth of their pre-industrial levels.
 In the 1950s, the population was estimated at 6,000 animals, but declined rapidly over the subsequent five decades.
 Only a few hundred were left by 1970.
 Then the number dropped down to 400 by the 1980s and then to 13 in 1997 when a full-fledged search was conducted.
 On December 13, 2006, the baiji (Lipotes vexillifer) was declared "functionally extinct", after a 45-day search by leading experts in the field failed to find a single specimen.
 The last verified and widely accepted sighting was in September 2004, but it has been allegedly seen and photographed by Chinese citizens on four occasions since then.